FThompson/ElTagCalculatorTutorial/README.md

 ];
 ```

-The calculator is complete!
+Congratulations!
+You have completed the ElTag calculator app.
 Test the calculator if you have not yet done so and check that everything works as expected.

 You can view the working calculator online [here](https://codepen.io/finnthompson/pen/wZmKYb).

-View the ElTag project repository and other examples [here](https://github.com/TSedlar/eltag).
-Other functionalities not mentioned in this guide:
+ElTag offers some functions not mentioned in this guide:
  * The `oninit` element attribute, called on element initialization.
  * The `onrender` element attribute, called on element render.
- * The `every` attribute, used to call a function at regular intervals.
+ * The `every` element attribute, used to call a function at regular intervals.

+ View the ElTag project repository and other examples [here](https://github.com/TSedlar/eltag).